 Dig into this list of nonprofits, advocacy groups, articles, and books to learn more about the topics addressed in Build Better Tables.
-This list is updated periodically and suggestions are welcome.
+This list is updated periodically.

 Conexión Américas is a nonprofit that assists Latino families in realizing their aspirations for social and economic advancement by promoting their integration into all aspects of life in Middle Tennessee.
 Programs include Mesa Komal, a shared kitchen for food entrepreneurs with priority given to low-income and immigrant applicants.